 The lifetime of the implanted structures is at least 10 years.
 However, in most cases, if the installation was correct, and there are no pathologies in the body, such artificial teeth will last for a lifetime.

 Prostheses fixed on implants serve 10–15 years.
-If the highest quality models are chosen, they can last over 20 years.
+If the highest quality modes are chosen, they can last over 20 years.
 If the prosthesis needs to be replaced, the implant is not injured, re-implantation is also not required.

 Does Dental Implant Require Special Care?